plone/plone.restapi-client/docs/actions/rules.md

   - **Required:** Yes

-## Update Rule
+## Update Rules

+### Mutation function

+Use the `updateRulesMutation` function to get the mutation for updating content-rules for the given rule ids.

+### Hook

-This function can be used to update a content-rule for the given rule ids.
+Use the `useUpdateRules` hook to update content-rules for the given rule ids.

-- Function name: `updateRulesMutation`

 ### Parameters